iter8-tools/docs/docs/user-guide/topics/autox.md

   --set 'groups.myApp.specs.iter8-grpc.values.runner=job'
 ```

-Now, when a new version of the trigger is released, AutoX will relaunch not only an HTTP SLO validation test but also a GRPC SLO validation test.
+Now, when a new version of the trigger is released, AutoX will relaunch not only an HTTP SLO validation test but also a gRPC SLO validation test.

 ***